 Make your payments on time

-Credit cards are great for earning rewards, but the rewards are quickly negated if you’re paying monthly interest on your balance.
-One of the most important steps to earning rewards is to always pay off the full balance each month.
+Credit cards are great for earning rewards, but those rewards are quickly negated if you're paying monthly interest on your balance.
+One of the most important steps for earning rewards is to always pay off the full balance each month.

-One easy way to ensure your balance gets paid is to have it come out of your bank account automatically at the end of each billing cycle.
-That way, you’ll never forget to pay on time again.
+One easy way to ensure your balance gets paid is to have it automatically withdrawn from your bank account at the end of each billing cycle.
+That way, you'll never forget to pay on time again.

 Max your credit card rewards with GeniusCash